 We devote significant resources to network security, data encryption and other security measures to protect our systems and data, and have been certified by the federal government as operating certain of our information security systems at a FISMA High Rating in accordance with the Federal Information Security Modernization Act and National Institute of Standards and Technology, but these security measures cannot provide, and we cannot guarantee, absolute security.
 We require user names and passwords, as well as multifactor authentication, in order to access our information technology systems.
 We also use encryption and authentication technologies designed to secure the transmission and storage of data and prevent access to our data or accounts.
 Increasingly, companies are subject to a wide variety of attacks on their systems on an ongoing basis that are continually evolving.
-In addition to threats from traditional computer "hackers," malicious code (such as malware, viruses, worms, and ransomware), employee theft, error or misuse, password spraying, phishing, social engineering (predominantly spear phishing attacks), credential stuffing, and denial-of-service attacks, we also face an increasing number of threats (including advanced persistent threat intrusions) to our information technology systems will not be compromised or disrupted by these tactics.
+In addition to threats from traditional computer "hackers," malicious code (such as malware, viruses, worms, and ransomware), employee theft, error or misuse, password spraying, phishing, social engineering (predominantly spear phishing attacks), credential stuffing, and denial-of-service attacks, we also face an increasing number of threats (including advanced persistent threat intrusions) to our information technology systems from a broad range of actors, including sophisticated organized crime, nation-state and nation-state supported actors, and we cannot assure you that our systems will not be compromised or disrupted by these tactics.
 Our solutions integrate and rely in part on products, services and technologies developed and supplied by third-party vendors and service providers.
-Although we make efforts to review our third-party vendors and service providers and the products, services and technology systems vulnerable to breach, attack and other risks.
-Third parties may attempt to fracululently induce employees, users or partners into disclosing sensitive information such as user names, passwords, or other risks.
-Third parties may attempt to fracululently induce employees, users or partners into disclosing sensitive information such as user names, passwords, or other risks.
-Third parties ma
+Although we make efforts to review our third-party vendors and service providers and the products, services and technologies on which our solutions rely, vulnerabilities in our vendors' and service providers' products, services and technologies may make our own solutions and information technology systems vulnerable to breach, attack and other risks.
+Third parties may attempt to fraudulently induce employees, users or partners into disclosing sensitive information such as user names, passwords, or other information or otherwise compromise the security of our or our thirdparty vendors' or service providers' internal electronic systems, networks, and/or physical facilities in order to gain access to our data, which could result in significant legal and financial exposure, a loss of confidence in our security, interruptions or malfunctions in our operations, and, ultimately, harm to our future business prospects and revenue.